onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The Unofficial Sequel
 Evolution’s arrow and the future of humanity

+Effective Philanthropy

+Those who give birth (women) will be against death the most

 Tv programming == brain programming

 Clumping the most explanatory and far-reaching and important theories together